arunwebber/nodeemp/README.md

 # nodeemp
 Simple node emp using mongodb as the back end
-Steps to install
+Steps to install</br>
-1)Make sure that yourmongodb is running  on your local machine 2)Make sure that the machine has node js
+1)Make sure that yourmongodb is running  on your local machine</br>
+2)Make sure that the machine has node js</br>

 #Follow this commands
 </br>